‘It cost him’: Florida TikToker busted for doing burnout in front of officer - NewsBreak

 PASCO COUNTY, Fla. ( WFLA ) — A Florida social media influencer was caught on camera Friday doing a burnout through a red light, the Florida Highway Patrol (FHP) said.

 Police say Damaury Mikula, known for his influencer accounts on TikTok , Instagram and YouTube, was driving along State Road 54 when he pulled up to a red light in his gray Dodge Challenger.
-FHP says Mikula’s right turn signal was on and his windows were down as he glanced in the direction of an officer waiting in traffic a few cars behind.
+FHP says Mikula’s right turn signal was on and his windows were down as he glanced in the direction of an officer waiting in traffic a few cars behind.‘Demented’: Ohio police report sewing needle found in trick-or-treat candy

 Video from FHP shows the gray Challenger doing a “burnout” through the intersection, smoking the tires.